Gassandrid/gassandrid.xyz/content/Notes/Statistics/Class Notes/CH5 - Confidence Intervals.md

 Taking a sample and find the sample statistic, What to estimate about the population grown, conduct a [[Hypothesis Test]]Proportions

+## 5.1 - Point Estimates and Confidence Intervals

+Point estimates are single values that are used to estimate population parameters.
+They are calculated from sample data and are used to estimate the true population parameter.

+### Point Estimates

+We can find point estimates for population parameters using sample data.
+For example, we can use the sample mean to estimate the population mean or the sample proportion to estimate the population proportion.

+---

 ## 5.2 - Confidence Intervals for Proportions

 > [!Warning] Note